dram/trealla/docs/FEATURES.md

 in the current module, while 'linda:init/1' allows adding extra modifiers (eg. for persistence).
 The first argument of the tuple, as with all dynamics, is indexed.

 All of the input predicates will attempt to resatisfy on backtracking.
+The blocking predicates will be notified (awoken) on a relevant assert or out.
+The non-blocking predicates can be used to implement polling.

 Note: a worker process can use the per-process dictionary.